ottonascarella/queue/README.md

     .add([

         function(next, data) {
-          console.log(data) // outputs object that was passed as argument to queue (line 9) next('second data'); // calls next one on the stack;
+          console.log(data) // logs object that was passed as argument to the constructor next('second data'); // calls next one on the stack;
         },